taxicat1/taxicat1.github.io/hash6432shift_inversion.md

 They're both correct.
 This is not always the case, but this function is no longer one-to-one and so this operation is not (or at least shouldn't be) commonly included in algorithms as it will pigeonhole the value passing through it.
 In this specific operation, 15 outputs can be produced by two different inputs, and correspondingly 15 other outputs cannot be produced no matter what the input.

-However, *left* shifts do distribute, being equivalent to multiplication of $2^a$ for shift amount a, modulo $2^N$.
+However, *left* shifts do distribute, being equivalent to multiplication of $2^a$ for shift amount $a$, modulo $2^N$.
 As seen in this next line from the initial hashing function:

 {% highlight c %}
 key += key << 6;